radcortez/quarkusio.github.io/README.md

   - `emailhash` you can get by running `echo -n your@email.org | md5sum` on Linux or `echo -n your@email.org | md5` on macOS using an email you have registered from the [Gravatar service](https://gravatar.com),

 - create an blog entry under [_posts](https://github.com/quarkusio/quarkusio.github.io/tree/develop/_posts)
-  - the file name is `yyyy-mm-dd-slug.adoc`
+  - the file name is `yyyy-mm-dd-slug.adoc` Set the date to the same value in the asciidoc preamble.
 - `tags` should be used with some care as an archive page is created for of them.
 Below are some basic rules to try follow:
   - `quarkus-release` used for Quarkus release blogs
   - `announcement` used for general announcement with some impact.